blurb/yard-pygmentsrb/README.md

 yard --plugin pygmentsrb document.md
 ```

-_And if you want YARD to always use it, write the `--plugin pygmentsrb` to your
+_And if you want YARD to always use it, write the `--plugin pygmentsrb` line to your
-.yardopts file_
+`.yardopts` file_

 ## Requirements